paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-050-servicemembers-civil-relief.md

 (4) A refusal by an insurer to insure the servicemember.

-(5) An annotation in a servicemember’s record by a creditor or a person engaged in the practice of assembling or evaluating consumer credit information, identifying the servicemember as a member of the National Guard or a reserve component.
+(5) An annotation in a servicemember’s record by a creditor or a person engaged in the practice of assembling or evaluating consumer credit information, identifying the servicemember as a member of the National Guard or a reserve component or as a member of the Space Force.

 (6) A change in the terms offered or conditions required for the issuance of insurance.